polkadot-developers/substrate-docs/content/md/en/docs/fundamentals/offchain-operations.md

 ![Offchain workers](/media/images/docs/off-chain-workers-v2.png)

-Off-chain workers have access to extended APIs for communicating with the external world:
+Offchain workers have access to extended APIs for communicating with the external world:

 - Ability to [submit transactions](https://paritytech.github.io/substrate/master/sp_runtime/offchain/trait.TransactionPool.html)—either signed or unsigned—to the chain to publish computation results.
 - A fully-featured HTTP client allowing the worker to access and fetch data from external services.